NOAA-OWP/ngen/extern/test_bmi_py/README.md

  - environment.yml: Environment file with the required Python libraries needed to run the model with BMI.
 Create the environment with this command: `conda env create -f environment.yml`, then activate it with `conda activate bmi_test`

 # About
-This is a implementation of a Python-based model that fulfills the Python language BMI interface and can be used in the Framework.
+This is an implementation of a Python-based model that fulfills the Python language BMI interface and can be used in the Framework.
 It is intended to serve as a control for testing purposes, freeing the framework from dependency on any real-world model in order to test BMI related functionality.

 # Implementation Details